davidhodge931/ggblanket/README.md

 ![](man/figures/README-unnamed-chunk-8-1.png)<!-- -->

-7.  arranges horizontal geom y and col labels etc to be in correct order
+7.  {ggblanket} arranges horizontal geom y and col labels etc to be in correct order.

 ``` r
 penguins %>%